n3tw0rth/devops-utils/readem.md

-# This is used to create keyvalut secrets
+# This is used to read/create keyvalut secrets

 ```bash